 (1) phasing out the use of prohibited procedures;

 (2) acquisition of skills needed to eliminate the prohibited procedures within the plan's timeline; and

 If adequate progress is not being made, the case manager shall consult with the person's expanded support team to identify needed modifications and whether additional professional support is required to provide consultation.

-(a) Each recipient of home and community-based waivered services shall be provided a copy of the written coordinated service and support plan which:
+(a) Each recipient of home and community-based waivered services shall be provided a copy of the written person-centered support plan that:

-(1) is developed and signed by the recipient within ten working days after the case manager receives the assessment information and written community support plan as described in section 256B.0911, subdivision 3a, from the certified assessor;
+(1) is developed with and signed by the recipient within the timelines established by the commissioner and section 256B.0911, subdivision 29;

 (2) includes the person's need for service, including identification of service needs that will be or that are met by the person's relatives, friends, and others, as well as community services used by the general public;